Live service game: Impact

 A study by DFC Intelligence in 2018 found Electronic Arts' value rose from to $33 billion since 2012, while Activision Blizzard saw its value rise from $20 billion to $60 billion in the same period, with both increases attributed in part to the use of the GaaS model in their games catalog.
 Electronic Arts had earned $2 billion from GaaS transactions in 2018.
 The COVID-19 pandemic, which forced much of the world to stay at home to prevent its spread, was a further boom to the video game industry overall, including a major push for live service games, expanding their staff and capabilities to match.
 This led to an over saturation of the market by 2020.

 Developing for live service games can change the culture of video game development, since rather than developing towards a single release and moving on to the next game, developers have to plan for continued content beyond release as well as ongoing support for the game.
 Due to this cost, live service games ultimately are shuttered by their developers and publishers for various reasons, such as waning player interest, shifting costs on the business, or moving away from aging technology.
 However, in the 2020s, the question of the sustainability of live service games was raised as many live-service games were terminated well ahead of anticipated lifecycles.
 An early example of such a game was Anthem, released in 2019, which failed to meet sales expectations, and while long-term plans were made to improve the game, its development was ultimately cancelled by 2021.
-As more games switched towards live services, competition for players grew, making the prospect of live service games a risky one.
-A notable example was Concord, a multiplayer game developed by Firewalk Studios and released by Sony Interactive in August 2024, but which was shuttered after two weeks due to low sales in a crowded market, followed by Sony shutting down Firewalk Studios and cancelling further development of the game shortly thereafter.
+Epic Games, the developers behind Fortnite, announced large cuts of around 900 and 1,000 in 2023 and 2026, respectively, the latter layoffs partially a result of waning engagement with Fortnite.
+These cuts also led to discontinuation of some of the game modes within Fortnite with Epic seeking to improve the remaining experiences for players.
+Commentators saw this as a signal that live service games may not be as sustainable as once thought.